daidaragona/ecommerce/model/README.md

 ## Description

 The Model folder houses the implementation of the machine learning model used in the project.
-It includes the training, evaluation, and prediction logic.
+It includes the training and prediction logic.

 ## Dependencies